Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 What is Hyperphagia and What Causes It?

 Hyperphagia (or polyphagia) is a condition that causes feelings of uncontrolled hunger (despite eating regularly), extreme food cravings, fluctuations in blood glucose levels, digestive issues, and weight gain.
-It may occur due to stress, hormonal changes, or genetics.
+It can occur due to nutritional imbalances, hormonal changes, emotional responses, or genetics.

 What Does Hyperphagia Feel Like?